App Building Guidelines

 App organization is done in part by using different tool containers for different sections of the app.
 For example, all the reporting tools are typically the last section of an App, and could be placed in a tool container labeled "Reporting".

-A Tool Container tool can be color coded based on the function it is highlighting.
+A Tool Container tool can be color-coded based on the function it is highlighting.
 Color-coding tool containers make it easier to understand what an app is doing, especially when viewed at a small zoom.
-This is helpful when troubleshooting or de-bugging an app that someone else has authored.
+This is helpful when troubleshooting or debugging an app that someone else has authored.

-Interface tools should be placed in their own containers and color coded as such.
+Interface tools should be placed in their own containers and color-coded as such.
 For multi-tabbed apps, it is helpful to place the tools that make up each tab in their own container.

-Annotations for workflows and apps
+Annotations for Workflows and Apps

-Annotations are text boxes that are attached to a specific tool and can be very helpful in describing the role for individual tools.
+Annotations are text boxes that are attached to a specific tool and can be very helpful in describing the role of individual tools.
 One major benefit is if you move the tool, the annotation moves with it.
 Under the Workflow configuration, set Annotations to show.

 If needed, you can also set individual annotations to be placed on either the top or bottom of a tool.
 To change the Annotation, click on the tool, select the Annotation tab, and select or deselect Place Annotation on the Top.